hsr-22/SoC-2023-ImageProcessing-and-ObjectDetection/Object Detection and Area Calculation Model/Script_Documentation.md

-# Documentation for Object Detection and Measurement
+# Documentation for Object Detection and Area Measurement

-This documentation explains the code provided for object detection and measurement using computer vision techniques.
+This documentation explains the code provided for object detection and area measurement using computer vision techniques.
 The code utilizes the `cvlib` library and OpenCV (`cv2`) to detect objects in an image and measure their areas.
+Doing advanced object detection and counting number of objects can vary greatly in difficulty depending on the image file provided to it and the presence/absence of details in the picture.
+This code will try its best to count the number of objects corresponding to the categories mentioned in the .txt file.
+It has been tested on a set of images provided in the images folder in this directory.

 ## Prerequisites
 You can install the necessary libraries using pip: